Identifying Employee’s and Contractor’s Unauthorized Access is Central to Strong Security Policy

 Any activity by users who have left the organization or accounts that are supposed to be inactive.

-All of these insights help to ensure the policies you have are truly working.
+All of these insights help to ensure policies are truly working.
 By looking at activity in real time, that’s consistently possible.
 Contact AuthMind to schedule a demo of its award-winning ITDR platform.